 Our advice is to just sit back and enjoy the amazing views.
 We had taken the drone with us for this trip and got some amazing footage and photos of the sunset over the red sand dunes.
 With the colours in the sky matching the colour of the sand, it was a stunning sight to behold.

-We trekked through the perfect powdery sand to one of the high points and had great fun with the drone and taking pictures.
+We trekked with our sandals through the perfect powdery sand to one of the high points and had great fun with the drone and taking pictures.

 A visit to the Mui Ne desert at sunrise is recommended by the tour guides as one of the top things to do in Mui Ne.
 Tours are extremely reasonable at around $25 for a half day private tour.
 If you participate in a shared day tour, you can get on one for as little as $5.
 Given the reasonable price of these tours, they are a cannot-miss of the things to do in Mui Ne.

 For some reason, sunsets in Mui Ne never seem to be anything short of spectacular.
-Most Mui Ne hotels are smack-bang on the beach, and therefore one of the most beautiful (and free!) things to do in Mui Ne is simply to kick back on the beach and wait for the sky to do its thing.
-We got some amazing sunset photos.
+Most Mui Ne hotels are smack-bang on the beach, and therefore one of the most beautiful and free things to do in Mui Ne is simply to kick back on the beach and wait for the sky to do its thing.
+We got some amazing sunset photos with our cameras.